cinthamo/vscode-fast-build/README.md

 ## Installation

-Download the VSIX and install it in Visual Studio Code manually with option `Extensions: Install from VSIX...` from Command Pallete (Ctrl+Shift+P)
+Download the VSIX and install it in Visual Studio Code manually with option `Extensions: Install from VSIX...` from Command Palette (Ctrl+Shift+P)

 ## How does it work